This collection includes the flora families of the less dominant species of plants found in the Blue Mountains.

 There's three Dampiera species recorded as being in the Blue Mountains.
 The one missing from my collection is Purple Beauty Bush (Dampiera adpressa).

 Distinctive, mainly due to its colour.
 Also identified by its diamond shaped leaves.
 Flowering most of the year, but best in spring.
+Also see our Blue Dampiera web page.

 Here's an image of a white variant.